LIttleAncientForestKami/deliberate-practice/README.md

 Also, code from various practice sites (on relevant branches or in relevant dirs)

+Thanks to software craftsmanship circles for solidifying this idea in me and for my parents and violin for instilling it.

 ## 15min

-15 min branch came to be due to Yusen Zhang.
+15 min section came to be due to Yusen Zhang.
 My thanks, Yusen.
 Idea is to have a short exercise in under 15 minutes.

 His YT channel: https://www.youtube.com/channel/UCVnZcZrCU3vNfeqU3zD3qbg

 1. Reverse a string, Java: https://www.youtube.com/watch?v=jwxr3IuheV4

+## 1h

+1h section was a natural evolution of the 15min one, which was nicely show-cased and used during Java Academy.

+Some tasks take more than 15 minutes.
+Some only at first (fetching a page via HTTP, when done for the first time, using new Java 11 API, took around 30-40m), some even after numerous tries.
+Also, LeetCode has a nice section for exams and they take 1h.

 ## Kata